 All ordinances, resolutions and by-laws passed by the council shall take effect at the time indicated in such ordinances, resolutions or by-laws, but in event no effective date shall be set forth in any such ordinances, resolutions or by-laws passed by the council, the same shall become effective thirty days from passage.
+(1954 chapter 477).

 Article IV.
-Taxation and Finance.
+Taxation and Finances.